 Cap Shaping (Set-In Sleeves)

-- More stitches = more to bind off and decrease in the cap
+- More stitches at upper arm = more stitches to bind off and decrease through the cap

 Working Between Sizes